thybag/PJAX-Standalone/readme.md

 Once done, PJAX can be setup in 3 ways.

 #### Option 1
-Give all links a data-pjax attribute specifing where to place the content that gets loaded.:
+Give all links a data-pjax attribute specifying where to place the content that gets loaded.:

     <a href='page1.php' data-pjax='content'>Page 1</a>